Racebook Glossary

 Yielding

-The condition of a turf course with a great deal of moisture Horses sink into it noticeably
+The condition of a turf course with a lot of moisture Horses sinks into it noticeably.